ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 [github]: <https://github.com/ThynStyx/vzome-sharing/tree/main/2022/01/25/14-27-22-Keplers-Kosmos-Revisited-Hull-Coloured/>
 {% endcomment %}

-These models in the 30-gon field show the "set" of 5 Platonic solids and their accompanying "packing pieces" which fit witin the same 3D hull.
+These models in the 30-gon field show the "set" of 5 Platonic solids and their accompanying "packing pieces" which fit within the same 3D hull.

 The colouring of the 3D hull is the same for each model and on loading all the models are aligned in the same way and at the same scale.